 Finviz is faster for simple, current-quarter screens.
 Type your criteria, see results instantly in a visual table with mini-charts.
 No setup, no connection, no Claude subscription required.

 Its heatmap is genuinely useful for a quick read on market sectors.
 The chart pattern recognition (head and shoulders, wedges, channels) is visual and immediate.
-The screener presets cover the 70 most common filters that retail investors reach for daily.
+The screener presets cover roughly 70 of the most common filters that retail investors reach for daily, with Finviz Elite adding more.

 If you need a fast answer to "what passes my filter right now?" and your filter is one of the standard ones, Finviz delivers that in seconds.
 It is the right tool for quick, current-value screening.